Updated June 3, 2021|5 min read

 While mental health professionals can charge a wallet-busting $100 to $200 per session, it is often possible to find free or low-cost therapy if you know where to look.

 “There are a handful of ways to seek professional help without breaking the bank,” says Dominique Apollon, a clinical therapist and a spokeswoman for the Anxiety and Depression Association of America.
-Try a few strategies, if necessary.
-It might take a bit of effort, but these are the best expert-recommended ways to obtain free or low-cost therapy.

 Many mental health care providers offer therapy on a sliding-scale basis.
 A therapist that normally charges $120 per session might see you for $50 per session after considering your financial situation.
 If a therapist seems like a good fit, don’t hesitate to call the office and ask whether pro-bono or sliding scale services are offered.

 Some therapy practices employ interns who may offer services at a discount as a way to gain experience.

 Depending on your needs, another way to save money is to schedule fewer sessions.
 Once a week is traditional, but it’s not a law.

 “You might be able to work out a less-than-weekly schedule for psychotherapy,” says Lynn Bufka, associate executive director of practice research and policy at the American Psychological Association.
 “It’s usually not ideal when you’re in active treatment, but some conditions lend themselves to a lot of homework in between therapy sessions.”